Mitochondrial antiviral-signaling protein: Function

 Double stranded RNA viruses are recognized by either the transmembrane toll-like receptor 3 (TLR3) or by one of two cytosolic proteins, retinoic acid-inducible gene I (RIG-I)-like receptors and melanoma differentiation-associated gene 5 (MDA5).
 RIG-I and MDA5 differ in the viral RNA that they recognize, but they share many structural features, including the N-terminal CARD that allows them to bind to MAVS.
-MAVS activation leads to the increased levels of pro-inflammatory cytokines via activation of transcription factors, nuclear factor kB (NF-kB), interferon regulatory factor 1 (IRF1), and interferon regulatory factor 3 (IRF3).
-NFkB, IRF1, and IRF3 are transcription factors and play critical roles in the production of cytokines.
+MAVS activation leads to the increased levels of pro-inflammatory cytokines via activation of transcription factors, nuclear factor kB (NF-κB), interferon regulatory factor 1 (IRF1), and interferon regulatory factor 3 (IRF3).
+NF-κB, IRF1, and IRF3 are transcription factors and play critical roles in the production of cytokines.

 At a resting state for the cell, a protein called mitofusin 2 (MFN2) is known to interact with MAVS, preventing MAVS from binding to the cytosolic proteins, such as RIG-I and MDA5.
 Upon recognition of the virus in the cytosol, mitochondria-associated ER membranes (MAM) and mitochondria will become physically tethered by MFN2 and RIG-I binds to a second RIG-I protein to form a protein complex.
-This complex binds to TRIM25 and molecular chaperone 14-3-3e to form a complex termed “translocon”.
+This complex binds to TRIM25 and molecular chaperone 14-3-3e to form a complex termed "translocon".
 The translocon travels to the mitochondria where it binds to the CARD region on MAVS, leading to activation of MAVS.
 Subsequently, MAVS proteins bind to each other through the CARD and TM domain to recruit several downstream signaling factors to form the MAVS signaling complex.
 The formation of this MAVS signaling complex is aided by augmented levels of mitochondrial reactive oxygen species (mROS), independent of the RNA sensing.
 The MAVS signaling complex interacts with TANK binding kinase 1 and/or protein kinases IKKA (CHUK) and IKKB (IKBKB), which leads to the phosphorylation and nuclear translocation of IRF3.
 Although MAVS signal transduction and regulation is not fully understood, activated MAVS proteins in the mitochondria, ER, and peroxisome are needed to maximize the antiviral innate immune response.

 MAVS protein induces apoptosis in host virally infected cells by interacting with a protease called caspase 8.
 Activation of apoptosis by caspase 8 is independent of the Bax/Bak apoptotic pathway, the main pathway of apoptosis in cells.

 Viral evasion

 Certain viruses, such as human cytomegalovirus (HCMV) and hepatitis C (HCV), have adapted to suppress the function of MAVS in the antiviral innate immune response, aiding in viral replication.
-HCMV impairs MAVS through the viral mitochondria-localized inhibitor of apoptosis protein (vMIA), thus reducing the pro-inflammatory cytokine response. vMIA also localizes to the peroxisome where vMIA interacts with cytoplasmic chaperone protein Pex19, disabling the transport machinery of peroxisomal membrane proteins.
+HCMV impairs MAVS through the viral mitochondria-localized inhibitor of apoptosis protein (vMIA), thus reducing the pro-inflammatory cytokine response. vMIA also localizes to the peroxisome where it interacts with cytoplasmic chaperone protein Pex19, disabling the transport machinery of peroxisomal membrane proteins.
 The HCV NS3-NS4A strain inactivates MAVS signaling by cleaving the MAVS protein directly upstream of MAVS membrane-targeting domain in the MAM and peroxisome, preventing MAVS downstream signaling.